Art & Science Topic Generator

 5. Click Generate Guide when ready.

 Uses Claude Haiku 4.5 with grounded topic inputs and link-validation safeguards.
 In the order you'll see them: (1) Shuffle picks 4 random from the pool.
-(2) Type your own — we look up your topic in Met/Harvard (art) or Wikipedia (science); if not found, AI writes from its knowledge and adds a search link.
+(2) Type your own — we look up your topic in Met, Art Institute of Chicago, Cleveland, National Gallery of Art (NGA) (art) or Wikipedia (science); if not found, AI writes from its knowledge and adds a search link.
 (3) Add from pool lets you browse and pick.
 Links are validated; broken ones get a search fallback.

 Art & Science Topic Generator © SeekerPNW.
 Licensed under Creative Commons BY-NC-SA 4.0.